xhawk18/promise-cpp/Readme.md

 std::vector<Defer> promise_list = { d0, d1 };

 race(promise_list).then([](){
-    /* code here for all promise objects are resolved */ }).fail([](){
+    /* code here for one of the promise objects is resolved */ }).fail([](){
     /* code here for one of the promise objects is rejected */ });